HaraldHanssen/signal-effect/README.md

 ## TODOs
 - Support writing to signals from effect calculations
-- Make sure the update support method is true, and not just a simple loop :-)
+- Return affected signals from the update method
 - (DONE) Throw error when setting a readonly signal directly.
 Should exhibit the same behavior as when it is used as a property.
 - (...)